thomasmarsh/python-turtle/turtle.md

 What happens if any of the channels are less than or greater to zero?
 This might happen if we have an error elsewhere in our code.
 This is an opportune time to validate that the numbers we receive are within the expected range.
 We can test if a number `n` is in a range by asking if `0 <= n`  and `n <= 255`.
 Or put together, `0 <= n <= 255`.

 The `assert` function will force our program to crash if it is passed `False` (and will do nothing if it is passed `True`).
-It is a first line of defence when writing code which makes certain assumptions, like we do about the range of numbers.
+It is a first line of defense when writing code which makes certain assumptions, like we do about the range of numbers.
 For example:

 ```python
 >>> assert(0 <= 37 <= 255)